shivankvirdi/Nectar/README.md

 uvicorn backend.main:app --reload
 ```
 ---
-Project led by Shivank Virdi and co-developed with Jaycob Pakingan, Iyanna Arches, Aanya Agarwal, & Kaylana Chaun.
+Project led by Shivank Virdi and co-developed with Jaycob Pakingan, Iyanna Arches, Aanya Agarwal, & Kaylana Chuan.
 We hope you enjoy using our extension!